Targeted Pandemic Containment Through Identifying Local Contact Network Bottlenecks: Results

 The comprehensive experiments we conducted in this section show that intervention strategies that rely on LF betweenness are more effective than interventions based on other network centrality measures.
 We believe that LF should be considered as a better identifier for epidemic transmission bottlenecks than other measures such as SP, CF betweenness, degree and eigenvector centralities, which have already been extensively exploited in priori work on network intervention strategies \cite{Salathe2010,juher2017network,holme2002attack,schneider2011suppressing}.
 In the context of pandemic mitigation, on the one hand, LF betweenness can be straightforwardly used to identify good targets for static intervention strategies similar to what we considered in this section; on the other hand, it can be incorporated into more complex and dynamic intervention methods, for example, sequentially remove nodes or edges similar to \cite{schneider2011suppressing}, or continuously adjust the percentage of edge weight reduction depending on the resulting LF betweenness measure of weighted networks.
 Exploiting LF betweenness and developing more sophisticated dynamic intervention strategies that uses LF for more effective pandemic mitigation methods would be an interesting future work.

 Finally, let us discuss how to set $\lambda$ for LF betweenness.
-Our experiments indicate that a small $\lambda$, e.g., $\lambda=1/50$, often leads to the most significant reduction in epidemic sizes.
+For epidemics that result in high final outbreak sizes without the presence of intervention, e.g., the COVID-19 pandemic, our experiments indicate that a small $\lambda$, e.g., $\lambda= 1/50$, often leads to the most significant reduction in outbreak sizes.
 Intuitively, the smaller $\lambda$ is, the more localized the corresponding LF betweenness is.
 As we see in the experiments, the ability to detect locally important bottleneck edges is an important contributor for the effectiveness of LF intervention.
-Therefore, a very crude way is to pick a reasonably small $\lambda$ like $1/50$ or $1/10$ that we have used in our experiments.
-However, as we see in Fig~\ref{fig:lowfinalsize}, we may require a larger $\lambda=1/2$ to get the best overall intervention performance.
-In general, the `best' lambda can depend on the nature of a network (e.g., population-based or individual-based), specific datasets, and estimated model parameters.
-Therefore, in order to select a good $\lambda$ value that leads to effective intervention over real-world large-scale networks, in practice one may perform grid search over a number of different $\lambda$ values based on simulation results using the original or sub-sampled networks: Simply pick the $\lambda$ value to gives the best simulated intervention performance.
+Recent study has also shown that local-scale intervention strategies outperform global-scale intervention strategies during the COVID-19 pandemic~\cite{karatayev2020local}.
+Therefore, a very crude way is to pick a reasonably small $\lambda$ like $1/50$ or $1/10$ that we have used in our experiments, because smaller $\lambda$ induces stronger locality bias in the LF betweenness, and thus the targeted edges are more local.
+On the other hand, as we see in Fig~10C, in some settings the results are sensitive to specific choice of $\lambda$, and we may require a larger $\lambda=1/2$ to get the best overall intervention performance.
+For example, on the individual-based Port.
+Sub. network, for an epidemic parameter setting that gives lower final outbreak size without the presence of intervention, $\lambda=1/2$ works better than smaller $\lambda$'s overall.
+In general, the `best' $\lambda$ can depend on the nature of a network (e.g., population-based or individual-based), specific datasets, and estimated epidemic model parameters.
+Therefore, in order to select a good $\lambda$ value that leads to effective intervention over real-world networks, in practice one may try a number of different $\lambda$ values or perform grid search over an interval: Simply pick the $\lambda$ value that gives the best simulated intervention performance using the original or sub-sampled networks.